-THE INITIATIVE The project goal was to mobilize private households in seven countries (Germany, Finland, Switzerland, Denmark, Spain, Mexico, India) to analyse their material and carbon footprints, and to plan and implement footprint reductions through behavioural change.
-To guide and support such a transition, the Accelerator provided online and offline tools (and their combination) for footprint calculation, individual road-mapping and experimenting, and sharing experiences for upscaling.
+The project goal was to mobilize private households in seven countries (Germany, Finland, Switzerland, Denmark, Spain, Mexico, India) to analyse their material and carbon footprints, and to plan and implement footprint reductions through behavioural change.
+To guide and support such a transition, the Accelerator provided online and offline tools (and their combination) for footprint calculation, individual road-mapping and experimenting, and sharing experiences for up-scaling.
 Two rounds of interaction with an increasing number of households took place as part of the project.
-WHO IS INVOLVED AND HOW DID THEY GET INVOLVED?

 The target group for participants was private households.
 Citizens filled in a questionnaire to apply to take part in the project, the selected households were invited to participate.
 The number of participants varied across pilot countries, for example in the Finnish case, 250 households took part across 14 Finnish municipalities, led by municipalities themselves.
 Vulnerable groups were not specifically addressed in the process.
 Participants did not receive monetary incentives to join.
 However, they learned about their individual lifestyle impacts and potential improvements.
 Also, households that have already participated in the project in other cities say that their lives have not only become lighter on resources, but also a bit happier.
-HOW ARE CITIZENS INVOLVED IN THE COLLECTION AND USE OF DATA?

 The first way in which citizens participate is through providing information on their lifestyles on the web-app SUSLA.
 It first calculates the footprint of an individual's lifestyle and, based on this, suggests approaches for a more sustainable everyday life.
 Based on them, the app testers can create an individual plan when to try out which tips for an environmentally friendly everyday life.
 SUSLA calculates how many emissions and resources are saved and reminds users by email to keep the good intentions.

 In addition to this, citizens can participate in analysing the data and developing individual strategies to improve their lifestyles, through activities in the pilot locations.
-For example, in Finland, several road mapping workshops were held, in which households and others played a 1.5-Degree Lifestyle Puzzle to find lifestyle changes and plan a roadmap for their household.
+For example, in Finland, several road mapping workshops were held, in which households and others played a Climate Puzzle to find lifestyle changes and plan a roadmap for their household.
 The households then tested the chosen actions.
 In some cases, local companies pitched products or services which could support more sustainable lifestyles during the experiments.
 Afterwards, workshops were held to discuss results, reflect on any challenges and present suggestions of services and support to help people live sustainable lifestyles.
-Based on experiences from Finland, we assume a footprint reduction potential of at least 25 % per participating household and a very high potential for scaling up these effects.
-HOW IS THE INITIATIVE ORGANISED?
+Based on experiences from Finland, we assume an immediate footprint reduction potential of even 25% per participating household, at least 50% by 2030, and a very high potential for scaling up these effects.

 Initially activities were held in person.
-In the German case, there is additionally an online discussion space where participants could exchange ideas with other test users.
-An online questionnaire is offered to the participants to leave feedback and suggestions for advancement of the App.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?
+Additionally, online discussion spaces where participants could exchange ideas with other test users were set up in each country, as well as an international discussion space.
+An online questionnaire was offered to the participants to leave feedback and suggestions for advancement of the App.